google/truth/failure_messages.md

 expected:                     // for isEqualTo(...)
 ```

-That field is usually followed by a "but was" field, as in the examples at the
+That fact is usually followed by a "but was" fact, as in the examples at the top
-top of the page.
+of the page.
 (Occasionally, there's no need for "but was."
 For example, take
 "expected not to be null."
 Adding "but was null" would add no information.)

 ### Values are runtime values